MarcoIeni/release-plz/README.md

 There are two ways to run release-plz:

 - [GitHub Action](https://marcoieni.github.io/release-plz/github/index.html): Run Release-plz for CI.
-It both updates and releases your packages. *(Recommended)*
+It both updates and releases your packages. *(Recommended)*.
 - [cli](https://marcoieni.github.io/release-plz/usage/index.html): Run release-plz from your terminal.
 Or other CI systems (Gitea supported).

 ## Users